School of Medical Science and Technology: Laboratories and facilities

-Apart from these facilities, students have access to research labs of other departments and shared facilities at Central Research Facility (CRF) centre of IIT Kharagpur.
+Apart from these facilities, students have access to research labs of other departments and shared facilities at Central Research Facility (CRF) center of IIT Kharagpur.

 Collaborations and associated laboratories

 The School of Medical Science and Technology is an interdisciplinary research department.
 Hence it works in close association with other departments at IIT, Kharagpur such as the Department of BioTechnology, and the Departments of Material Sciences, Physics and Meteorology, Mathematics and Statistics, Electronics and Communication, Computer Science and Mechanical Engineering.
 SMST is also in close association with the Department of Science and Technology (DST), Department of BioTechnology (DBT) and Indian Council of Medical Research (ICMR) for research activities.

 The school has collaborations with many institutions and centres of excellence throughout the globe.
 Some of these international collaborations are: